 config.toml.
 To change the default language used by Academic, set

 defaultContentLanguage to the desired language identifier in your configuration file.

 To translate the navigation bar, you can edit the default

-config.toml.
-However, for a multilingual site, you will need to duplicate all of the
+config/_default/menu.toml.
+However, for a multilingual site, you will need to duplicate this file to